deadBlueShark/education/golang/coursera-google-golang/golang-concurrency/note.md

 - Sender and receiver do not need to operate at exactly the same speed
   - Producer - Consumer architecture
 - Speed mismatch is acceptable

+### Goroutines sharing variables
+- Sharing variables concurrently can cause problems
+- Two goroutines writing to a shared variable can interfere with each other
+- Concurrently-safe:
+  - Function can be invoked concurrently without interfering with other goroutines